j4ym0/nextcloud-tv-show-namer/README.md

     - added TVDB ([thetvdb.com](https://thetvdb.com/)) datasource
     - API Keys are no longer required by you, but your personal TMDB API Key can be added in the datasource section
  - v0.4.2
+    - Support for years in the show name.
+Add the year at the end of then name e.g. 'Spitting Image 2020' or 'Spitting Image - 2020'
  - v0.4.0
     - the way settings are stored has changed.
 Some users may need to re enter there API Key